chensdev/guessRGB/README.md

 # guessRGB
 This is a simple RGB colour guessing game written with JS functionality.

 I wrote this as a project on a course I'm doing ('Complete Web Development Bootcamp' instructed by Colt Steele on Udemy).
+I have added my own touches along the way (a third, 'hard' difficulty level and a number of styling tweaks).

 The general idea is to match the RGB code with one of the squares on the grid.
 There are three difficulties: easy (3 choices to pick from), medium (6 choices to pick from) and hard (9 choices to pick from).